Clips from select testimonies may be streamed through the online catalogue and records discovered through Advanced Search

 .
 The number of testimonies available for viewing online depends on permissions and restrictions for each testimony recording.
 Please contact

-Time-coded narratives are a research and navigational tool intended to serve as a textual accompaniment to the video recording and a supplement to the catalogue record.
+Time-coded narrative summaries are a research and navigational tool intended to serve as a textual accompaniment to the video recording and a supplement to the catalogue record.
 They are not a substitute or replacement for viewing the testimony itself and are not a transcript of the recording.
-The narratives summarize the content of the testimony with sufficient details and context to enable users to judge relevance, length and level of detail for specific portions of the testimony.
+The narrative summaries summarize the content of the testimony with sufficient details and context to enable users to judge relevance, length and level of detail for specific portions of the testimony.

-Photo identification must be presented and registration is required prior to accessing materials in the Archives, Museum and Holocaust Testimony collections.
+Photo identification must be presented and registration is required prior to accessing materials in the archives, museum and Holocaust testimony collections.
 A semi-private viewing station is available for users wishing to view testimony recordings at the VHEC.
-Collections staff will be available to answer research questions and to help users navigate the VHEC's cross-collection database.
+Staff will be available to answer research questions and to help users navigate the cross-collection database.

 While testimonies contain personal reflections on daily life, viewers may encounter details and recollections pertaining to Nazism, racism and genocide that may be upsetting or triggering.
 Some testimonies contain more graphic content than others.
 Visitors are encouraged to be aware of their emotional and physical responses when viewing material in the collection.
 Take breaks when needed.

 Learn more about using testimony in the classroom here: Testimonies in the Classroom

 Find more information about Planning a Research Visit

 Viewing Holocaust Testimonies from the Fortunoff Video Archive at the Vancouver Holocaust Education Centre

 As an affiliated project, the VHEC has been given remote access to the Fortunoff Video Archive for Holocaust Testimonies at Yale University.
 Researchers can search their catalogue (http://orbis/library.yale/edu/vwebv/